joao-conde/competitive-programming/resources/theory.md

 ## Dynamic Programming

 - appliable when optimal solution depends on the optimal solution for subproblems
-- bottom-up: solve base cases and compound results (e.g. floyd-warshall)
+- bottom-up: solve base cases and compound results
 - top-down: memoization, cache results and avoid recomputation, easily applied to recursive solutions

 ## Bubble Sort